-We have an optional sunrise shoot planned for this morning where we drive to our lookout point to photograph the Dzong that overlooks the city.
-Again we will be hoping for mist in the valley which will give a wonderful serene look.
+We have an optional sunrise shoot planned for this morning where we will drive to our lookout point to photograph the Dzong that overlooks the city.
+We will be hoping for mist in the valley which will give a wonderful serene look.
 After our shoot and breakfast, we make the long drive back to Punakha stopping on route for lunch and photos.
-After our long drive, we will enjoy a barbecue dinner around the fire.
+After our long drive, we will enjoy a barbecue dinner around the fire at our hotel.

 Day 10 – Punakha => Paro (B, L, D)

-It’s a relaxed start to the day as we drive to Paro.
-This afternoon we will have the opportunity to photograph a group of male and female masked dancers who will dance and model for us in an authentic local setting of a farmhouse.
-After our shoot, we will be given a demonstration of traditional Bhutanese dishes and will enjoy dinner in a local farmhouse.
+It’s a relaxed start to the day before we drive to Paro.
+In the afternoon we will have a private photo shoot with a group of male and female masked dancers who will dance and model for us in the local setting of a farmhouse.
+After our shoot, we will be given a demonstration of traditional Bhutanese cooking and will enjoy dinner in a local farmhouse.

 Day 11 – Paro (B, L, D)

-Our final day in Bhutan and it’s finally time to tick off that bucket list item.
-Today is all about the famous Tiger’s Nest monastery that sits high in the mountain face.
+It’s our final full day in Bhutan and it’s finally time to tick off that bucket list item.
+Today is all about the famous Tiger’s Nest monastery that sits high on the mountain face.
 We will make the tough hike up to capture those postcard shots of the monastery.
-We will then enjoy a delicious catered meal before starting our journey back down.
+We will then enjoy a delicious catered meal before walking back down.
 For those who are not tired, there is an optional stroll around Paro town where you can indulge in some shopping.
-Later in the evening, we will have a blue hour shoot of Paro Dzong in the evening from the riverside.
-Then it is time for our farewell dinner together where no doubt we will relive the last 10 days of our journey.
+Later in the evening, we will have a blue hour shoot of Paro Dzong from the riverside.
+Then it is time for our farewell dinner together.

 After breakfast, we will be transferred to the airport and will fly back to Bangkok.
-We will then be transferred to our hotel near the airport where we will say our goodbyes and go off on our onward journeys.
+Upon arrival, we will say our goodbyes and go off on our onward journeys.